-The Congenital Catheterization Research Collaborative (CCRC) will be a leader in measuring outcomes and improving care in pediatric and adult congenital interventional cardiology.
+The Congenital Cardiac Research Collaborative (CCRC) will be a leader in measuring outcomes and improving care in pediatric and adult congenital interventional cardiology.

 History of the CCRC

 In 2013, Dr. Christopher Petit (Children’s Healthcare of Atlanta) initiated a multicenter retrospective research study together with Dr. Bryan Goldstein (Cincinnati Children’s Hospital).
 That study, which focused on predictors of outcomes following transcatheter therapy for congenital aortic valve stenosis, culminated in an oral presentation at the American Heart Association Scientific Sessions in 2014 and, subsequently, the publication of several manuscripts.

 In 2015, based upon the success of this multicenter model, Drs.
 Petit and Goldstein invited Drs.
 Andrew Glatz (Children’s Hospital of Philadelphia) and Athar Qureshi (Texas Children’s Hospital), like-minded colleagues at other large congenital heart programs, to embark on a new multicenter research project.
 This four-center project focused on predictors of outcomes following initial therapy (transcatheter or surgical) for infants with pulmonary atresia and intact ventricular septum, a complex form of congenital heart disease.

 From the outset, it was clear that Drs.
 Petit, Goldstein, Glatz and Qureshi – who each had an independent track record of success in clinical and academic pediatric cardiology – would come together to generate a collaborative study that was far more meaningful than could have been imagined by any single investigator.